gdsec-test/threat-ui-tenet/README.md

 ```
 npm run local
 ```

+Troubleshooting tip: If **npm run local** fails, manually install dependencies or peer dependencies which are not downloaded automatically (for example, gasket/plugin-nextjs)

 Go to https://local.ui.threat.int.dev-gdcorp.tools:8443 in favorite browser.
 It supports live reload and code update at least for client-side code (no need to restart server)